Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Foul smells emanating from your bathroom sink drain have several causes.
 A dry P-trap allows sewer gases to escape into your bathroom, while biofilm produces hydrogen sulfide with its characteristic rotten egg smell.
 Mold and mildew can also grow in dark, moist drain pipes, contributing to unpleasant odors.
 Unused guest bathrooms commonly develop odors because the P-trap water evaporates without regular use.

-Odors that accompany gurgling sounds when water drains suggest blocked vents in your plumbing system.
+Odors that accompany gurgling sounds when water drains suggest plumbing vent problems in your system.
 This creates negative pressure that can pull water from P-traps, allowing sewer gases to enter your home.
-Such issues require professional assessment as they involve your home's venting system beyond the visible drain components.
+For deeper odor diagnosis, see our guide on the sewer gas smell in house and how to track it down room by room.

 Trusted by Thousands